Melbourne Bankruptcy Lawyer

 Many people assume that filing for bankruptcy will cost you everything you own.
 That is not the case.
 While there are types of bankruptcies that can require you to liquidate some of your assets, the law provides for many exemptions that could protect your property from liquidation.

-What’s more, filing for bankruptcy could put you in a position to keep property that you might have otherwise lost to your creditors.
+Furthermore, filing for bankruptcy could put you in a position to keep property that you might have otherwise lost to your creditors.
 You could restructure a mortgage or get caught up on your car payments during the process.
-An attorney from our Melbourne office could advise you on how bankruptcy could improve your chances of keeping the property that matters to you.
+An attorney from our Melbourne office can advise you on how bankruptcy could improve your chances of keeping the property that matters to you.

 It is true that filing for bankruptcy will harm your credit score for a period.
 The act of filing for bankruptcy could remain on your score for up to 10 years after filing.